whitneyburton/portfolios/students/1608-back/robert-smith/template.markdown

 ### Playing a Part

 This module, I did not play as much of a part as I felt like I could.
-While my focus this module was to lay a good foundational framework in programming, I attempted where I could to give back.
+While my focus during this module was to lay a good foundational framework in programming, I attempted where I could to give back.
 Some examples include: replacing toilet paper when I noticed it was empty, replacing paper towels, replacing sugar when it was empty, picking up trash and/or dishes when I noticed that were left out.
 I also gave people rides home(when I drove) so that they didn't have to walk or use the bus..etc.
 For module 2 I would like to give back by pairing with new module 1 students.

 ------------------